stshryu/stshryu.github.io/content/_index.md

     Oversaw two pilots with NHS hospitals that included various deployments through Azure as well as 24/7 on call support for the platform while doctors, nurses and other healthcare personnel used the platform to onboard.
     ''',
     '''
-    Created a Covid-19 credentialing response portal that was sandboxed and deployed within the NHS servers on Azure to allow for emergency on-boarding of necessary healthcare personnel during the initial influx of covid patients.
+    Created a Covid-19 credentialing response portal written in Django and React that was sandboxed and deployed within the NHS servers on Azure to allow for emergency on-boarding of necessary healthcare personnel during the initial influx of covid patients.
     ''']

 [[page]]